gifvex/tea/setups/lickitung-egg/README.md

 ### Usage

-Now the Lickitung egg can xor to any Kanto/Johto species with 0 egg cycles.
+Now the Lickitung egg can xor to any Kanto/Johto species and will have 0 egg cycles.

 For 1-127, change EVs to general and xor 0x5A to the species.